9. Debian Package Management

 When you run into problems after upgrading your system, remember that new software versions might not always be backward compatible or might contain bugs.
 The first step is to check existing bug reports, which could offer patches or workarounds, and then consider the following:

-• Using dpkg Logs: Refer to /var/log/dpkg.log to track package installation or upgrade events and correlate these with changelogs or bug reports.
+Refer to `/var/log/dpkg.log` to track package installation or upgrade events and correlate these with changelogs or bug reports.

 Aptitude is an interactive package manager that combines a text-based, semi-graphical interface with powerful command-line capabilities.
 It is designed with the administrator in mind and offers enhanced decision-making in package management compared to basic APT tools.